The 4-Dimensional Light Bulb Theorem: The light bulb theorem for

 \emph{Step 1E.} Cancel the critical points corresponding to $D_1$ and $b_1$ without introducing new ones, thereby completing Step 1.
 8pt \emph{Proof.} Note that $(S^2\times S^1\times -6) \setminus (C\cup B\cup S^2\times z_0\times -6)$ is diffeomorpic to $\BR^3$.
 Therefore, the discs $\pi(D_1)$ and $\pi(E_1)$ are isotopic rel $c_1$ via an isotopy disjoint from $\pi(C\cup B)\cup (S^2\times z_0)$ since spanning discs for the unknot in $\BR^3$ are unique up to isotopy.
 After the corresponding isotopy of $D_1$, supported in $S^2\times S^1\times -8$ it follows from Remark \ref{straight} that $\pi(b_1)\cap \pi(D_1)\subset \pi(\partial D_1)$.
 Therefore, $b_1$ can be pushed down to level $-8$, hence the critical points corresponding to $b_1$ and $D_1$ can be cancelled. .

 10pt \begin{remark} The content of Steps 1B-1E is that excess critical points of a boundary standard $I\times I\subset (S^2 \times I)\times [-10,10]$ can be cancelled rel $ \partial$.
 Cancelling critical points of submanifolds of product manifolds, to the extent possible is a long sought after goal.
-E.g. under suitable hypothesis in higher dimensions results have been obtained in \cite{Ro}, \cite{Sh} and \cite{Pe}, the latter in the topological category.
+E.g. under suitable hypothesis in higher dimensions results have been obtained in \cite{Sh} and \cite{Pe}.
 In dimension-4, Scharlemann \cite{Sc} showed that a smooth 2-sphere in $\BR^4$ with at most four critical points is smoothly isotopically standard. \end{remark}

 \begin{remark} Abby Thompson pointed out that the above arguments work for higher genus surfaces to eliminate critical points of index 0 and 2.
 So if genus$(R)=g$, then $R$ can be isotoped so that $2g$ bands appear at $u=-6$ and there are no other critical levels.